Wildlander-mod/wildlander-mod.github.io/_13Community/Challenges.md

 ---
 layout: default
-title: Challenges
+title: Community Challenges
 nav_order: 1
 has_toc: true
 has_children: false
-description: Community Challeges
+description: Community Challenges
 ---

-# Introduction

 These are challenges set by the community - for those lacking inspiration for what to do